 Easter is nearly upon us.
 Shops are filled with fluffy bunnies, chocolate chicks and all manner of chocolate eggs.
-Amongst the vast selection, I found Galaxy Chocolate Golden Mini Eggs.
+While surveying the vast selection, I found Galaxy Chocolate Golden Mini Eggs.
 Utterly perfect for decorating an Easter celebration cake.
-Such as this Golden Egg Chocolate Sponge Cake.
+Especially my Golden Egg Chocolate Sponge Cake.

 Easter Sunday is the Christian celebration of new life.
 Although Jesus had died two days prior, hanging on a cross.
 Yet when His friends went to visit Him the following Sunday, the tomb where He had been placed was empty.
 Shocked and outraged, one of the women spoke to the gardener, wanting to know where He had gone.
 The response came “Why look for the living among the dead.”

 As the prophecies had foretold, Jesus Christ, Son of the Living God, had risen from the dead.
 He had overcome death.
 Forever.
-That we, may have life, in Him.
+So that we, may have life, in Him.
 Hence the chicks and eggs, bunnies and lambs in the shops, represent new life.
 Gold, for me on this cake, represents the King of Kings and Lord of Lords.
 Jesus.
 He who could not be contained by death.
 Even though He was brutally punished and died wearing a crown made from thorns.
 Is now alive, bearing the scars of death, yet as alive as you and I. Please see Important Stuff.

 While celebrating over Easter, take a moment, to think about what it means to you.
 As you make and bake this cake, remember the love, His love, that He offers you.
 Even now, as Easter is treated as an extra holiday.
 Consider the real truth behind it.
 With Jesus their is always hope, without Him, who do you place your hope in?